Craigslist still looks the way it did in 2004. There's something almost charming about that, like a diner that's never changed its menu.

 Modernizing the Local Sale

-- Dynamic address protection: You don't post your address publicly.
-The system only shares it with verified buyers who have locked in a pickup time.
+- Dynamic address protection: You don't post your address publicly, ever.
+The system releases it only to a verified buyer who has locked in a pickup time.
+The public internet gets your city.
+The person coming to your door gets the street number, and only after they've committed to a slot.

 The Hybrid Approach